 You can send emails to your customers and ask them to review their experience doing business with you.
 By doing this you establish a direct and private interaction with your customers and also get their honest opinion about your service/product.
 Also, add a customer contact form on your website so your customers can contact you if they have issues with your service/product.

 Ready to start collecting customer feedback?
-Check out Beanstalk Growth to start your free trial.
+Check out our Beanstalk Growth review platform to start your free trial.